For more information on CISabroad's Health & Safety policies and procedures:

 Talk with your child about health and safety:

 - Discuss with your son/daughter any travel plans and activities that may be independent of the study abroad program.

-- Discuss with your child critical safety and behavior issues, insurance needs, and emergency procedures related to living abroad.
+- Discuss with your student critical safety and behavior issues, insurance needs, and emergency procedures related to living abroad.

 - Detailed information on these aspects can be found in the Health and Safety section of our website.

 - Keep in touch with your son/daughter while he/she is overseas.

 - Contact us with any questions you have regarding CISabroad's insurance, safety measures, or other issues.

 - Be aware that your son/daughter, rather than someone from CISabroad, may be the most appropriate person to provide you with certain information.